reyale/atr/README.md

 ##tokenizer

 tokenizer is a simple tokenizer akin to boost::tokenizer.
-It's designed to be lightweight, returning tokens with a zero copy, as such tokens can be returned in native types or as lightweight (T::value_type* T::size_type pairs).  pstring_i internally uses tokenizer.
+It's designed to be lightweight, returning tokens in the format requested.
+As such tokens can be returned in native types or as lightweight (T::value_type* T::size_type) pairs with zero copy.  pstring_i internally uses tokenizer.

 examples:
 ```